-See the Accessories and Cargo section in your owner's manual.
+See ACCESSORIES AND CARGO section within the SAFETY FIRST section in your owner's manual.
 Improper cargo loading or accessory installation can cause component failure and adversely affect stability, handling and performance, which could result in death or serious injury.
-(00021b)
+(00021c)

-For proper saddlebag loading, see the Accessories and Cargo section of Safety First > Safe Operating Rules (Page 3).
+For proper saddlebag loading, see the Accessories and Cargo section of SAFETY FIRST > SAFE OPERATING RULES (Page 3).

-For proper saddlebag maintenance, see After Riding > Leather and Vinyl Care (Page 132).
+For proper saddlebag maintenance, see AFTER RIDING > LEATHER AND VINYL CARE (Page 134).